 5. Any of our advertisers may also have a use for cookies.
 We are not responsible, nor do we have control of the cookies downloaded from advertisements.
 They are downloaded only if you click on the advertisement.

 1. Where you wish to exercise any of your data privacy rights you shall make a formal request by completing the Subject Access Request Form (SAR Form) and sending the completed form via email to us at firstname.lastname@example.org.

 2. We shall contact you within 5 working days of the receipt of the SAR Form to confirm receipt of the subject access request and may request additional information to verify and confirm the identity of the individual making the request.

-3. On receiving any request from you, we shall record the request and carry out verification of the identity of the individual making the request using the details provided in the SAR Form and a valid means of identification such as international passport, driver’s license, national identification card or any other acceptable means of identification.
+3. On receiving any request from you, we shall record the request and carry out verification of the identity of the individual making the request using the details provided in the SAR Form and a valid means of identification such as an international passport, driver’s license, national identification card or any other acceptable means of identification.

 4. Where the request is from a third party (such as a relative or your representative), we will verify their authority to act for you and may contact you to confirm their identity and request your consent to disclose the information.

 5. When your identity is verified, we shall coordinate the gathering of all information collected with respect to you in a concise, transparent, intelligible and easily accessible form, using clear and plain language with a view to responding to the specific request.
 The information may be provided in writing, or by other means, including, where appropriate, by electronic means or orally provided that your identity is proven by other means.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 6. Where the information requested relates directly or indirectly to another person, we will seek the consent of that person before processing the request.
 However, where disclosure would adversely affect the rights and freedoms of others and we are unable to disclose the information, we will inform you promptly, with the reasons for that decision.